Genvarelli/Cloud-Based-Threat-Detection-Home-Lab/02-log-analysis/b.kql-queries.md

      | where UserPrincipalName == "user@example.com"
      | project TimeGenerated, Account, Computer, EventID, Activity, IpAddress
      ```

-   - Run the query to see records related only to that account.
+   - Running this query will display records related to the specified account only.

 5. **Query for Logon Failures**
-   - To see logon failures, use the following KQL code:
+   - To see logon failures, you can use this KQL query:

      ```kql
      SecurityEvent